Download the all-new Republic app:

 Advertisement

-New Zealand Prime Minister Jacinda Ardern on Thursday, March 28 welcomed Facebook's move to curb support for white nationalism on its platforms but said more needed to be done in wake of Christchurch mosque attacks.
+New Zealand Prime Minister Jacinda Ardern on Thursday, March 28 welcomed Facebook's move to curb support for white nationalism on its platforms but said more needed to be done in the wake of the Christchurch mosque attacks.

-social media giant has unveiled tougher guidelines on hate speech for Facebook and Instagram, ruling that white nationalism and white separatism are both linked to organized hate groups and will be banned.
+The social media giant has unveiled tougher guidelines on hate speech for Facebook and Instagram, ruling that white nationalism and white separatism are both linked to organized hate groups and will be banned.

 Advertisement

-RE: UAE Expresses Gratitude Towards NZ PM Jacinda Ardern For Supporting Muslim Community, Projects Her Picture On Burj Khalifa
+READ: UAE Expresses Gratitude Towards NZ PM Jacinda Ardern For Supporting Muslim Community, Projects Her Picture On Burj Khalifa

 Advertisement